deviantony/docker-elk/README.md

 #### Injecting data

-Open the Kibana web UI by opening <http://localhost:5601> in a web browser and use the following credentials to log in:
+Launch the Kibana web UI by opening <http://localhost:5601> in a web browser, and use the following credentials to log
+in:

 * user: *elastic*
 * password: *\<your generated elastic password>*